ontowhee/til/debugpy/debugpy.md

 # Setting debugpy in vscode and running tests in docker bash shell

 If you ever need to run tests in a container and set breakpoints in vscode, you can use the debugpy extension and package.
-In this example, I am developing django and running tests against different database backends using django-docker-box.
+In this example, I am developing django and running tests against different database backends using django-docker-box, but it can be applied to other projects as well.

 Disclaimer: I haven't verified that these steps in this particular sequence will work.
 Hopefully this is enough to get going.